Table of Contents

 5. Gauge and String Tension

-Choose the right string gauge (thickness) that matches your playing style.
+Choose the correct string gauge (thickness) that matches your playing style.
 Lighter gauges are easier on the fingers, while heavier gauges offer more projection.
 Consider the string tension, as it can affect playability and tuning stability.

 6. Experiment